gcanti/fp-ts/docs/modules/Record.ts.md

 ## partition

-Partition a `Record` into 2 parts according to a predicate.
+Partition a `Record` into two parts according to a predicate.

 **Signature**